Cosmic Love

 "Cosmic Love" is a song by English indie rock band Florence and the Machine from their debut studio album Lungs (2009).
 The song was written by the band's lead singer Florence Welch and keyboardist Isabella Summers, and produced by Paul Epworth, with additional production from Summers.

 "Cosmic Love" was released as the sixth (seventh, counting the re-release of "Dog Days Are Over") and final single from Lungs on 5 July 2010.
 The song was critically acclaimed, with many critics calling it the best song on the album, and was certified Platinum by the Recording Industry Association of America.

 The song was used in a scene on British soap-opera Coronation Street in May 2018, in which the character Aidan Connor (Shayne Ward) takes his own life.

 Background and writing

 Lead singer Florence Welch elaborated on the writing of the song:

 'Cosmic Love' was a joke title, but it stuck.
 The most hungover I’ve ever been when writing a song.
 I went to [Isabella Summers's] studio after having been to a party, and I was lying on the floor wanting to vomit.
-We were working really hard on a song and just trying to make this sh*t piano part work, and all of a sudden I hit on one note, and I’d got it.
+We were working really hard on a song and just trying to make this shit piano part work, and all of a sudden I hit on one note, and I’d got it.
 We wrote the whole song in ten minutes.

 Welch told The Sunday Times that it's a song about how being in love means "you give yourself up to the dark, to being blind".